-In Cusco, you’ll start the day with breakfast at your host family’s home.
+In Cuzco, you’ll start the day with breakfast at your host family’s home.
 Then, you’ll make your way to your placement using public transport, or walking if you’re close enough.
 On your first day, we’ll show you the easiest way to get to work.

 Your day will involve assisting teachers with their English classes, or leading classes with their help.
 We also recommend setting aside time for lesson planning and putting together activities.
 Being prepared for your classes will give you confidence, and let you be a better source of support in the classroom.

-If you’re participating in the teacher training programme, you’ll have a different schedule.
+If you’re participating in the teacher training program, you’ll have a different schedule.
 Each day runs from 8:30am to about 5pm.
 You’ll get a lunch break and plenty of time to take breathers in between sessions.

 After your productive day’s work, you will return to your host family.
 You’ll share a tasty home-cooked dinner and tell stories about your day.